ABC-Labs-AB/kth-hackathon-2025/Submission & Scoring.md

 - **Recall (Sensitivity)** - Ability to catch all positive cases
 - **F1-Score** - Balanced measure of precision and recall

 *Note: Different metrics may be weighted based on business context and the specific problem you're solving.
-Consider which metrics are most important for your use case.*
+Consider which metrics are most important this case.*

 ### 🧠 Problem-Solving Approach (60%)
 This is the **largest component** and focuses on your methodology and reasoning: